desmos-labs/desmos-contracts/docs/architecture/adr-001-poap-contract.md

 With the `DisableMint{}` message the admin can disable the `Mint{}` message for everyone.

 #### Mint
 If enabled, the `Mint{}` message allows users to mint their own POAP.
+It also stores the user address inside CW721-base extension field as the claimer by `TokenExtInfo`.
 It's disabled after the event's end.

 #### MintTo
 With the `MintTo{recipient}` message the contract's admin or the minter can mint the POAP for a specific recipient.
+It also stores the user address inside CW721-base extension field as the claimer by `TokenExtInfo`.
 It's disabled after the event's end.

 #### UpdateEventInfo